 Abstract

 1. Next generation sequencing based metabarcoding promises the rapid and cost efficient analysis of qualitative and quantitative species compositions of whole ecosystems.
 However, current amplicon based approaches suffer from pronounced amplification biases.
-Novel barcode markers or PCR free approaches, have been suggested to mitigate this problem.
+Novel barcode markers or PCR free approaches have been suggested to mitigate this problem.
 Moreover, taxon specific DNA degradation poses a potential issue in community analyses, which remains to be tested.

 2. Here, we test 8 different nuclear and mitochondrial PCR markers for their potential to recover species richness and abundance in diverse arthropod communities.
 We aim to develop taxon specific correction factors to derive accurate abundance estimates.
 We also test the possibility of mitigating priming bias by reducing PCR cycle number and increasing the ratio of template DNA to primer.
-In addition, we estimate the effect of specific DNA content and DNA degradation biases on quantitative and quantitative community analyses.
+In addition, we estimate the effect of specific DNA content and DNA degradation biases on quantitative and qualitative community analyses.

 3. Amplicon sequencing approaches can accurately predict species richness and abundance.
 PCR bias can be avoided by employing appropriate correction factors and increasing the ratio of template DNA to primer.
 A reduction of PCR cycles does not improve the accuracy of abundance estimates, suggesting copy number variation rather than priming bias drives abundance differences.
-For most arthropod taxa, degenerate COI primers provide the best taxonomic resolution and species recovery, reappraising COI as most useful barcoding marker.
+For most arthropod taxa, degenerate COI primers provide the best taxonomic resolution and species recovery, reappraising COI as the most useful barcoding marker.
 We find pronounced differences of DNA content between different body parts and increasing taxonomic DNA degradation bias with less optimal sample storage.

-4. A good understanding of the taxonomic composition of a community provided, amplicon sequencing is a cost efficient and reliable approach for large scale analyses of species richness and abundance.
+4. A good understanding of the taxonomic composition of a community provided, amplicon sequencing is a cost efficient and reliable approach for large-scale analyses of species richness and abundance.
 Additional biasing factors have to be considered in metabarcoding studies, including taxon specific DNA degradation and tissue specific DNA content.

 Introduction

 Next generation sequencing technology has ushered in a revolution in evolutionary biology and ecology.
 This revolution has not passed by taxonomy and spurred various studies in the field of molecular barcoding.
 Next generation sequencing based barcoding comes with little work load, is cost efficient and requires comparably little taxonomic expertise.
-The resulting leap in throughput allows large scale barcoding studies in whole ecosystems (Taberlet et al. 2012; Leray & Knowlton 2015; Gibson et al. 2014; Ji et al. 2013).
+The resulting leap in throughput allows large-scale barcoding studies in whole ecosystems (Taberlet et al. 2012; Leray & Knowlton 2015; Gibson et al. 2014; Ji et al. 2013).
 The recovery of food web structure, cryptic species, identification of juveniles and hidden diversity, e.g. internal parasitoids and species richness from bulk samples promise unprecedented new insights into ecosystem function and assembly (Krehenwinkel et al. 2016; Shokralla et al. 2015; Shokralla et al. 2012; Kress et al. 2015; Kartzinel et al. 2015; Morinière et al. 2016).
-A critical, but not yet sufficiently understood application of such metabarcoding approaches is the potential estimation of species abundances from mixed samples (Elbrecht & Leese, 2015, Collembola paper).
+A critical, but not yet sufficiently understood application of such metabarcoding approaches is the potential estimation of actual species abundances from mixed samples (Elbrecht & Leese, 2015, Collembola paper).